Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 5. Monitor and Review Regularly
    - Continuously monitor the performance and financial impact of the top 10 vendors and review strategies regularly to adapt to any changes or emerging risks.

+## Limitations
+   - There was no sales table availed by JustDrinks Ltd. A sales table was createdusing the start inventory, Purchases and Final inventories table.